Thursday, October 3, 2024

 but idk the routes are kind of a hit or a miss.
 The only guy I really liked was Tobari

-so I don't know what that says either, probably not much.
+so I don't know what that says either, probably not much(other than that I might like stupid guys).

 I know Uta-Chro is scenario driven but it really surprised me that there was